pantrypoints/sp/content/en/research/descartes/geometry/book-3b.md

 y⁴ + 16y³ + 71y² − 4y − 420 = 0.

-Increasing the true roots of an equation diminishes the false roots by the same amount; and on the contrary diminishing the true roots increases the false roots; while diminishing either a true or a false root by a quantity equal to it makes the root zero; and diminishing it by a quantity greater than the root renders a true root false or a false root true.
-Thus by increasing the true root 5 by 3, we diminish each of the false roots, so that the root pre- viously 4 is now only 1, the root previously 3 is zero, and the root previously 2 is now a true root, equal to 1, since −2+3 = +1.
-This explains why the equation y²−8y²−y+8 = 0 has only three roots,
+Increasing the true roots of an equation reduces the false roots by the same amount

+Reducing the true roots increases the false roots

+Reducing either a true or a false root by a quantity equal to it makes the root zero

+Reducing it by a quantity greater than the root renders a true root false or a false root true.

+Thus by increasing the true root 5 by 3, we diminish each of the false roots, so that the root previously 4 is now only 1, the root previously 3 is zero, and the root previously 2 is now a true root, equal to 1, since −2+3 = +1.

+This explains why the equation y²−8y²−y+8 = 0 has only 3 roots,

 ...